You are here

 The stars lead the way for ancient journeys and uncovered truths about the universe and humanity to historians, theologians, and scientists alike.
 We still look up to the sky in fascination today, though our interest has certainly evolved much like the galaxies above us.
 To some, the cosmos is a source of mystery, a divine revelation, and a key to alien conspiracies, while to others, it’s a breathtaking sight that gives you perspective on your place in the universe.
 It begs the question, why do we look to the stars?
 Maybe the answer lies within us.

 Planetary scientist and stardust expert, Dr. Ashley King, confirms that the old saying that we’re “made of stardust” is “totally 100% true: nearly all the elements in the human body were made in a star and many have come through several supernovas.”
 You read that right.
-Most of the elements that make up the human body were formed in stars.
+Most of the elements that make up the human body are formed in stars.
 Everything on Earth—from rocks, water, and crystals, to all living things like people, animals, insects, birds, fish, grass, trees, and flowers are made of stardust.
 Looking up at the stars reminds you that you are connected to the entire universe.

 Embrace the stars and find the perfect vacation rental within a designated IDA (International Dark Sky Community) like Grants Mountain or Gateway Mountain that will put the stars in your eyes!